MikaelSlevinsky/DEQuadrature.jl/README.md

 # DEQuadrature

-A module by Richard Mika‘l Slevinsky,
+A module by Richard Mikael Slevinsky,
 Department of Mathematical & Statistical Sciences, University of Alberta, July 2014.